cashmusic/watt/content/work/businessmodels.md

 <img src="https://static-cashmusic.netdna-ssl.com/www/img/article/4.jpg" />

 As someone that has played music and worked in the music industry for the better part of 25 years business models are something I think about, a lot.
 I started my career working at an [independent record label](http://killrockstars.com/) in the 90’s.
-We were part of a commmunity that was trying to create a more equitable music industry outside of the greed and excess of the major labels.
-One that put art and artists first, we considered them partners.
+We were part of a community that was trying to create a more equitable music industry outside of the greed and excess of the major labels.One that put art and artists first, we considered them partners.
 We built a whole world outside of corporate structures - we had our own magazines, record stores, radio stations, venues, distributors.
 Suffice to say I came to music thinking about business models first and frankly I’ve never stopped.

 <img src="https://static-cashmusic.netdna-ssl.com/www/img/article/5.jpg" />